 -

-The EFL playoffs are set for their biggest change since being introduced in 1987, with fans railing against a proposed new format.
+The EFL playoffs are set for their biggest change since being introduced in 1987, with fans railing against the new format.

-The playoffs are likely to be expanded come the end of the 2026/27 campaign, Sky Sports reports.
+The playoffs will be expanded come the end of the 2026/27 campaign, confirms the EFL.

-Instead of the four teams below the four automatic promotion slots getting a second shot to go up, this will be expanded to six, the outlet claims.
+Instead of the four teams below the four automatic promotion slots getting a second shot to go up, this will be expanded to six.

 Fans react angrily to playoff plan